asuprem/edna/setup/Part 5 - An EDNA Job on Kubernetes/readme.md

 So we will use something called a multistage docker file.
 We will start with the `python3.7-slim` image from dockerhub.
 This is much smaller than the base python image.
 We will use this image to compile our job file (`TwitterSampledStreamToKafka.py`) into a C program.
 This will significantly reduce the dependencies we require, plus make our program faster since we are compiling to C. Then we will copy the compiled C file to a fresh image that has no installation debris, so to speak.

-Take a look at `Dockerfile.jinja2` in `deployment-examples`.
+Take a look at `Dockerfile.jinja2` in `examples`.
 It has enough comments to explain what is going on.

 Since it is a **jinja2** file, it has some template variables in there, such as `{{ template.filename }}`.
 This allows us to use this Dockerfile for different types of jobs by creating a compilation configuration file.